 Thursday, April 24.
-Was hospitably entertained with my Friends last Night at Montgomery, about eight Miles from Neshamini, whither I came to make this Dav's Journey the easier.
-Wrote some more Letters to my Flock and Family at Savannah.
-Preached Shippack, sixteen at Miles from Montgomery, where the Dutch People live.-It was seemingly, a very Wilderness Part of the Country; but there were not less, I believe, than 2000 Hearers.
-GOD was with me much at the latter End of the Sermon.
+Was hospitably entertained with my Friends last Night at Montgomery, about eight Miles from Neshamini, whither I came to make this Day's Journey the easier.
+Wrote some more Letters to my [[little]] Flock and

+Family at Savannah.
+Preached at Shippack, sixteen Miles from Montgomery, where the Dutch People live.-It was seemingly, a very Wilderness Part of the Country; but there were not less, I believe, than 2,000 Hearers.
+God was with me much [[Conviction seemed to fasten]] at the latter End of the Sermon.
 And when I had done, Peter Boehler, a Deacon of the Moravian Church, a dear Lover of our LORD JESUS CHRIST, preached to his Countrymen in Dutch.
-Travelling and preaching in the Sun again, weakened me much and made me very sick; but by the Divine Assistance I took Horse, rode twelve Miles, and preached in the Evening to about 3000 People at a Dutch Man's Plantation, who seemed to have drunk deeply into GOD's HOLY Spirit.
-Here God much strengthened and quickened me.
-The German Brethren were exceeding loving to me, and I spent the Evening with many of them in a most agreeable Manner.
-The Order, Seriousness, and Devotion of these People in common Life, is
+Travelling and preaching in the Sun again, weakened me much and made me very sick; but by the Divine Assistance I took Horse, rode twelve Miles, and preached in the Evening to about 3,000 People at a Dutch Man's Plantation, who seemed to have drunk deeply into God's [[the consolations of the]] HOLY SPIRIT.
+Here GOD much strengthened and quickened me.
+The German Brethren were exceeding loving to me, and I [[We]] spent the Evening [[in a most agreeable Manner.]] with many of them in a most agreeable Manner.
+The Order, Seriousness, and Devotion of these People in common Life, is most worthy of Imitation.
+I never saw so much [[more]] Simplicity as in them.
+Surely, God was with us this Night.
+They [[that House was a Bethel.
+The Dutch]] prayed and sung in their own Language, and then God enlarged my Heart to pray in ours. [[Many Tears trickled down my Face, and afterwards]] I was in a great Agony in the Field.
+Do thou, O blessed JESUS, who wast in an Agony in the Garden, [[all Things tempted as we are, [] hearken to the Petitions thou didst enable me in that Hour to put up!

-511

-thus,

-27

-GEORGE WHITEFIELD

-most worthy of Imitation.
-I never saw so much Simplicity as in them.
-Surely, GOD was with us this Night.
-They prayed and sung in their own Language, and then GOD enlarged my Heart to pray in ours.
-I was in a great Agony in the Field.
-Do thou, O blessed JESUS, who wast in an Agony in the Garden, hearken to the Petitions thou didst enable me in that Hour to put up!

-Amwell

 Amwell in the East Jerseys.

 Friday, April 25.
 Rose before Day.
-Sung and praved with my own Friends and the German Brethren.
-Set out before Sun-rising, and reached Amwell, thirty five Miles from Shippack, where I had appointed to preach bv six at Night.
+Sung and prayed with my own Friends and the German Brethren.
+Set out before Sunrising, and reached Amwell, thirty five Miles from Shippack, where I had appointed to preach by [[at]] six at Night.
 Some Thousands of People were gathered together, expecting I would have been there by Noon; but Mr. Gilbert Tennant, and Mr. Rowland, mentioned in my last Journal, coming there to meet me, had given the People three Sermons.-In my Way thither, the LORD was pleased to bring me low by inward Trials, and very great Weakness of Body, occasioned by the Heat of the Sun, want of Sleep, and the Length of the Journey.
-But before I had preached six Minutes, bodily and spiritual Strength were given me, and the LORD was pleased to set his Seal to what he enabled me to deliver.-After Sermon, a Friend took me in his Chair to an old Christian's, who invited me and my Company to his House, five Miles distant from the Place where I preached.
-We were comfortably refreshed under his Roof, and tho' my Body was weak, yet my Soul was strong in the LORD, and in the Power of his Might.
-Oh that I may wax stronger and stronger every Day.
-Amen and Amen!
+But before I had preached six Minutes, bodily and spiritual Strength were given me, and the LORD was pleased to set his Seal to what he enabled me to deliver.-After Sermon, a Friend took me in his Chair to an old Christian's, who invited me and my Company [[Companions]] to his House, five Miles distant from the Place where I preached.
+We were comfortably refreshed under his Roof, and tho' my Body was weak, yet my Soul [[Man]] was strong in the LORD, and in the Power of his Might [[strengthened from above]].
+Oh that I [[we]] may wax stronger and stronger every Day.
+Amen and Amen! [[all may be strong in the Lord, and in the Power of his Might!]]

 NEW-BRUNSWICK.